CQUni-Mike/COIT11134-2019-T2/Week 09 - Vehicles, Cars, Trucks - Part 06/README.md

 for this week, and get extra practice doing questions from relevant chapters of the textbook.

 ## Question 5: File I/O, Delete, JTabbedPane, Searching, ....

 ### DONE:
-??.
+5A.
 Make textarea readonly / display only.
 * **Hint:** setEditable().

-??.
+5B.
 Auto-create test data.

-??.
-Search for vehicles for an entered manufacturer ??.
+5C.
+Search for vehicles for an entered manufacturer

+5D.
 Display number of vehicles listed.

-??.
+5E.
 Add a demo JTabbedPane.

 ### TODO:

 ??.
 Manufacturers: Add/Edit/Delete

 ??.
 Manufacturers: save to file, load form file.

 ??.
-Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Delete" button which prompts the user to confirm the deletion and deletes the selected Vehicle from the ArrayList if the user confirms the deletion.
+Vehicles Delete: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Delete" button which prompts the user to confirm the deletion and deletes the selected Vehicle from the ArrayList if the user confirms the deletion.

+??.
+Vehicles Edit: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Edit" button which allows you to edit any of the Vehicle details and save them.

 ??.
 JTabbedPane
 * Place all of the "Add" vehicle related functionality / components to it's own tab,